Smarter, more manageable encryption

 Smartkeys are synchronized through the PKWARE Enterprise Manager to all user devices defined by the access control list.
 When the access control list changes (for example, when an authorized user is removed from the list), the asset key is reencrypted and redistributed to the remaining users on the list.

 Smartkeys can be organized into four general categories.
 While every organization’s implementation will be tailored to meet its specific security needs and user profiles, most companies will use a combination of Smartkey types to obtain the right combination of data security and user access.

-Community Smartkeys: Community keys are created using the Smartcrypt Enterprise Manager console and are owned by the company’s Smartcrypt security administrators.
+Community Smartkeys: Community keys are created using the PKWARE Enterprise Manager console and are owned by the company’s PKWARE security administrators.
 These keys are associated with security groups or individuals defined in the organization’s Active Directory and cannot be shared with users outside the company.

-User-Created Smartkeys: User-created keys are generated using the Smartcrypt agent on a user device or other IT asset.
+User-created Smartkeys: User-created keys are generated using the PKWARE endpoint agent on a user device or other IT asset.
 They can be created either by end users or security administrators and are owned by the users who create them.
 These keys can be shared with users outside the company.

-Private Smartkeys: Each Smartcrypt user has a private key in addition to any community keys or individual keys they can access.
+Private Smartkeys: Each PKWARE user has a private key in addition to any community keys or individual keys they can access.
 A private key can only be used to encrypt and decrypt data for the user who owns it and cannot be shared.
-Administrators have the option to configure Smartcrypt so that users are not able to see or use their own private keys.
+Administrators have the option to configure PKWARE so that users are not able to see or use their own private keys.